 While I think “The Cure” is decent film I don’t feel it is as closely related to 2020 to the degree that an older movie like “Death in Venice” are.
 The way that film dealt with the population denying that a pandemic is happening at all recall what was going on this year.
 I suppose the fact that I watched The Cure around the same time as I watched Outbreak those two films are more tightly connected as coming of age films.
 I would bet the popularity of movies like "Philadelphia", which did a good job of capturing societies' attitudes and confusion about AIDS at the time, opened the doors for a smaller film like "The Cure" to get the green light to go into production.

 Philadelphia is about a lawyer who got fired over concealing his infection.
 To me the movie culminates when the lead character and his lawyer are in his apartment and his favorite opera comes on over the speaker system.
 The dramatic lighting of the scene coupled with the opera protagonist's story show the parallel lines between Andy Beckett making sense of his life situation through art.
-The quality of Outbreak and Philadelphia is great but The Cure really needs a HD widescreen update.
-The fact it wasn't as big budget is no reason for it to not get equal treatment.

 So many people have talked about the devastation 2020 has caused.
 I think opening up people’s schedules allows for a great use of time though.
 Of course there are financial hardships that impact certain industries, some being harder hit than others, but that is a political problem not a failing of having more time.
 One could even argue that the amount of work one spends doing a lesser pursuit is an even bigger tragedy.
 Money doesn’t always align with what is of highest importance of course.